Glenn Miller Orchestra: Nationwide popularity

+First gold record presentation
-In October, ASCAP and the radio networks agreed on a new rate, and the band could finally play "Chattanooga" and their other songs on radio.
-W. Wallace Early, the manager of record sales for RCA Victor and Bluebird Records, presented the first ever gold record to Miller on February 10, 1942, saying:

-It's a pleasure to be here tonight.
-And speaking of RCA Victor, we're mighty proud of that Chattanooga Choo Choo, and the man that made the record, Glenn Miller.
+In October, ASCAP and the radio networks agreed on a new rate, and the band could finally play "Chattanooga Choo Choo" and their other songs on radio.
+On February 10, 1942, the manager of record sales for RCA Victor and Bluebird records, W. Wallace Early presented the first gold record ever made to Glenn Miller for “Chattanooga Choo Choo.”
+Wallace Early: It's a pleasure to be here tonight.
+And speaking of RCA Victor, we're mighty proud of that "Chattanooga Choo Choo", and the man that made the record, Glenn Miller.
 You see it's been a long time – 15 years in fact – since any record has sold a million copies.
-And Chattanooga Choo Choo certainly put on steam and breezed right through that million mark by over 200,000 pressings.
+And "Chattanooga Choo Choo" certainly put on steam and breezed right through that million mark by over 200,000 pressings.
 And we decided that Glenn should get a trophy.
-The best one we could think of is a gold record of Chattanooga.
+The best one we could think of is a gold record of "Chattanooga".
 And now Glenn, it's yours – with the best wishes of RCA Victor Bluebird Records.

-After the Pearl Harbor attack, Miller began incorporating more patriotic themes into his radio shows and recordings.
+Glenn Miller: Thank you, Wally, that’s really a wonderful present.

+Radio announcer, Paul Douglas: I think everyone listening in on the radio should know Glenn, it’s actually a recording of "Chattanooga Choo Choo" but it’s in gold.
+Solid gold, and it’s really fine.

-In early 1942, the band was upgraded from Bluebird to full-price Victor Records.
+Glenn Miller: That’s right, Paul, and now for the boys in the band, thanks a million, two hundred thousand.In early 1942, the band was upgraded from Bluebird to full-price Victor Records.
 Following very closely in the footsteps of its predecessor, the Miller band started work on their second film, Orchestra Wives in March.
 Once again, Gordon and Warren were recalled to compose the songs.
 The previous year, both had composed "At Last" but couldn't place it into Sun Valley Serenade vocally, although it appears in the film in three different instrumental versions.
 The song was arranged by Jerry Gray in a vocal version, and it was displayed prominently in Orchestra Wives.
 It became a standard when recorded by Glenn Miller orchestra alumnus Ray Anthony in 1951 in a version that reached no. 2 on the Billboard pop singles chart.
 Etta James released a popular version in 1961 that added to the iconic status of the song.
 Akin to "Chattanooga", "(I've Got a Gal In) Kalamazoo" was filmed as a song and dance number featuring the Nicholas Brothers and also sold a million pressings, with Billboard ranking it among the most popular records of the year.